Custom Solution Development

 The platform is whatever the work demands.

 Salesforce anchors many enterprise builds, but plenty live entirely off-platform, or span both.
-Same pod, same engineering bar, applied wherever the workload fits best.
+The team and the engineering bar stay the same wherever the workload fits best.

 Salesforce platform builds